Supernatural (film): Casting

-Supernatural reunited the Halperin brothers with their crew they had on White Zombie.
-This included screenwriter Garnett Weston and cinematographer Arthur Martinelli.
-They also had Oliver Lodge aboard as a technical director.
 Madge Bellamy wrote in her autobiography that the Halperin Brothers tried to get her from Paramount Studios for the lead role, but the studio insisted on signing Carole Lombard from Fox Studios.
 According to Bellamy, Lombard resented her role in the film as "her forte was comedy."
+Prior to Lombard's casting, Pola Negri was also considered for the lead role, with Ricardo Cortez playing a male lead, though neither were ultimately cast due to scheduling issues.

+H. B. Warner was cast in the film after Lombard's attachment, which was announced on February 9, 1933.

+Filming

-Filming took place on the Paramount Studios lot in Los Angeles, California in the spring of 1933.
+Principal photography took place on the Paramount Studios lot in Los Angeles, California, commencing on February 20, 1933.
 Lombard's resentment towards the film often led to arguments on the set with Halperin.
 The 1933 Long Beach earthquake hit while filming which caused the cast and crew to run from the studio set shrieking in fright.

+Lombard completed reshoots for the film on March 20, 1933.
+According to biographer Mark Vieira, Lombard was unimpressed by Victor Halperin, feeling he was "inept" as a director.
+Lombard's costumes in the film were designed by Edith Head.